Saran-Wang/dsproject/manuscript.md

 ```
 #### 5. Summary for modeling process

-The flowchart below shows the modeling process.
+The flowchart below shows my overall modeling process.
 Finally, the model and parameters I selected is: RandomForestRegressor with max_depth = 10, n_estimators = 300.
 The root mean squared error of my model is 10.74.

 ![
 **Flowchart of Modeling**